 The Brexit transition agreement

-In mid-March, the UK and the EU agreed some of the terms of the transition period to follow Brexit day at the end of March 2019.
+Last week, the UK and the EU agreed some of the terms of the transition period to follow Brexit day at the end of March 2019.
 The transition is to last 21 months, meaning that the relationship between Britain and the European Union will effectively not change until the end of 2020.
 While there’s still masses of uncertainty up in the air, the transition agreement is good news.

 Main difficulties, opportunities, and caveats